Carer’s Allowance is the main benefit for carers. If you are looking after someone for 35 hours a week or more, you may be eligible.

 When to claim

-You will receive a written decision on your claim that tells you whether you have been awarded Carer’s Allowance and from what date.
+You will receive a written decision on your claim that tells you whether you have been awarded CA and from what date.

 Challenging the decision

-If you disagree with the decision you must ask the Department for Work and Pensions (England, Wales and Scotland) or the Social Security Agency (Northern Ireland) to look at the decision again.
+If you are refused Carer’s Allowance, you can ask the Department for Work and Pensions to look at the decision again.
+You must do this before you appeal.
 This is called a mandatory reconsideration.
-See page 17 for contact details.

 Making a complaint

-If you are unhappy with the way your claim has been dealt with, eg long delays or lost forms, in the first instance you should contact the Carer’s Allowance Unit (England, Wales and Scotland) or the Disability and Carers Service (Northern Ireland).
+If you are unhappy with the way your claim has been dealt with, eg long delays or lost forms, in the first instance you should contact the CA Unit (England, Wales and Scotland) or the Disability and Carers Service (Northern Ireland).

 If you’re unhappy with their response you’ll be asked if you want your complaint sent to the Director General of Operations for the Department for Work and Pensions.
 They aim to deal with complaints within 15 working days.